NICK THOMPSON, TRUMPET SPORTS WRITER

 Another thing that has been moved because of COVID is the conference competition for the cheer and dance teams.
 It has been moved from February to the end of March to give the teams more time to prepare.
 This move has also forced some people to choose between cheering and getting their careers started.

 “Since the competition date for our annual Conference competition has been moved many times, each team member had the choice to compete or to pass.
-As a senior, I am in a full-time internship and have a lot of work to do after hours, so I will not be competing this year,” Kylie Davis, fourth-year cheer co-captain, said.
+As a senior, I am in a full-time internship and have a lot of work to do after hours, so I will not be competing this year,” Kylie Davis, fourth-year dance team member, said.